 "I am personally vigorously, passionately and fundamentally against designers being asked to do work on spec and neither I nor my firm will ever participate in speculative work.
 I have said it before and I will say it again: speculative work denigrates both the agencies and the designers that participate.
 If we give away our work for free, if we give away our talent and our expertise, we give away more than the work.
 We give away our souls."

-Designing on spec leads to many problems for both the designer and client.
-I’ll not go into details here, because it’s all been said elsewhere.
+It’s been said before, designing on spec leads to many problems for both the designer and client.

 - Don't design on spec, by Jeffrey Zeldman